bssw-psip/practice-guides/README.md

 ## Using the Practice Guide

-The Productivity and Sustainability Improvement Planning (PSIP) Practice Guides are resources intended to help new users get start with PSIP.
+The Productivity and Sustainability Improvement Planning (PSIP) Practice Guides are resources intended to help new users get started with PSIP.

 These guides include information on when and why to practice PSIP, how to kick off the process, how to set goals, and more.